mmorey/mmorey.github.io/_posts/2013-12-10-automated-email-backup.md

 On OS X if you do not provide a `password` in the configuration file getmail will check the Keychain first.
 If the password is not in the Keychain it will then ask with a prompt.

 I recommend backing up your email in two formats [mbox](https://en.wikipedia.org/wiki/Mbox "File format used for holding a collection of email") and [Maildir](https://en.wikipedia.org/wiki/Maildir "email format for storing email messages as separate files").
+In order for the Maildir option to work you need to manually create the path directory specified under `[maildir-destination]` and add three sub-folders: `cur`, `new`, and `tmp`.
 This will give you the most flexibility if you ever need to retrieve a message from the backup.

 Now test the configuration: